-arise between the AIFC participants, the AIFC bodies and/or their foreign employees;

-- relate to any operation conducted in the AIFC and governed by the AIFC law; and - were referred to the AIFC Court by agreement of the parties.
+- arise between the AIFC participants, the AIFC bodies and/or their foreign employees; - relate to any operation conducted in the AIFC and governed by the AIFC law; and - were referred to the AIFC Court by agreement of the parties.

-The AIFC Court is composed of 9 justices headed by the Rt.
-Hon. the Lord Mance, one of the top justices in the contemporary history of English law.
+The AIFC Court is composed of 9 justices.
 The judicial proceedings in the AIFC Court are conducted in English.